ODU-CS410-SU25-EMERALD/Tempered-AI/team.md

 ![Dillon Sapp](/assets/images/Dillon_Bio.jpg)

 ## Cody Donahue
  Cody Donahue served in the US Navy as a Nuclear Machinist Mate.
-He currently lives in Colorado Springs and is a Senior and Old Dominion University pursuing his B.S in Computer Science. ​After graduation, he hopes to work in backend development with government contractors.
+He currently lives in Colorado Springs and is a Senior at Old Dominion University pursuing his B.S in Computer Science. ​After graduation, he hopes to work in backend development with government contractors.

 ![Cody Donahue](/assets/images/Cody_Bio.jpg)